Which city is cheaper, Paris or Dublin?

 Dublin usually gets more rain in January than Paris.
 Dublin gets 69 mm (2.7 in) of rain, while Paris receives 55 mm (2.2 in) of rain this time of the year.

 Both Paris and Dublin are popular destinations to visit in the spring with plenty of activities.
+The activities around the city are the main draw to Dublin this time of year.
 Also, many travelers come to Paris for the activities around the city and the natural beauty.

 In April, Dublin is generally cooler than Paris.
-Temperatures in Dublin average around 8°C (47°F), and Paris stays around 11°C (52°F).
+Daily temperatures in Dublin average around 8°C (47°F), and Paris fluctuates around 11°C (52°F).

 Dublin usually receives less sunshine than Paris during spring.
 Dublin gets 157 hours of sunny skies, while Paris receives 172 hours of full sun in the spring.